notmd/bevy_simple_subsecond_system/readme.md

 cd /usr/bin
 ```

-assuming you have `clang` installed, use
+Assuming you have `clang` installed, run the following commands:

 ```
 unlink cc